Tuna Croquettes

 - 1 teaspoon smoked paprika

-- 15 ounces canned tuna drained
+- 15 ounces canned tuna drained, tuna should be super flaky and dry

 - 2 tablespoons parsley chopped